aegir-project/development/README.md

   - git
   - drush (locally, for building the stack).
   - docker.
 Docker for Mac Beta now works great.
   - docker-compose.
-Get the latest stable docker-compose, to ensure version 2 compose.yml file compatibility.
+Get the latest stable docker-compose(> 1.6), to ensure version 2 compose.yml file compatibility.

 1. Clone this repo and enter the 'development' folder: